Screenplay Proofreading And Story Notes

 ● Write three suggested loglines for you from scratch: $25 with screenplay proofread, otherwise $49.

-● 50% surcharge for a 48-hour turnaround (no surcharge for proofreading only without notes).
+● 50% surcharge for a 48-hour turnaround for a 60-page pilot, 72 hours for a feature-length script (no surcharge for proofreading only).

-● Next-day delivery (“Drop everything and read my screenplay ahead of your rush work!”) – 100% surcharge.
+● 24-hour delivery on a 60-page pilot, 36 hours for a feature-length script (“Drop everything and read my screenplay ahead of your rush work!”) – 100% surcharge.

-But do plan ahead and save money: order at least several days in advance.
+But please do plan ahead and save money: order at least several days in advance.